 - Liaising with the Commissioning and SEND Admissions teams to secure placements for children/young people where a change of placement is needed, including Key Stage Transfers.

-- Liaising with families, professionals, and education/training providers about all aspects of the EHC needs assessment and EHC plan if agreed.
+- Working with families, professionals, and education or training providers about all aspects of the EHC needs assessment and EHC plan if agreed.

 - Dealing with any work that arises throughout the statutory processes and the life of the EHC plan, for example requesting updated advice from professionals.

 How are decisions made?

 Where a decision is needed, for example to issue an EHC plan or change provision, SEND Officers collate the information and submit this for decision to the SEND Advisory Panel.
 This is a multi-professional panel of practitioners who meet to provide professional guidance on matters relating to SEND Advisory Panel plans based on the evidence submitted to the SEND Advisory Panel; the Local Authority (LA) are responsible for all decisions.
 Sometimes a decision may be deferred pending additional information or clarification that is needed, in this situation the SEND Officer will explain the situation to the family, obtain what is needed and resubmit the case to the Panel.

 SEND Officers are not able to make decisions.
 The SEND Advisory Panel will make recommendations on decisions but ultimately the decision is the responsibility of the Local Authority.